 - Video File: Download Video Podcast

 - Audio File: Download Audio Podcast

 For this week’s module, spend 2-3 hours exploring and reading the resources under “Things to Explore.”
 Spend time looking at Pew Internet and Technology studies, interactive pages, etc. While doing this, try to look for connections between Pew Research and your information community.
-Bring in ideas/findings/statistics from these resources and your own research as you design an artifact related to your information community’s use of technology or the internet.
+Bring in ideas/findings/statistics from these resources, along with your own research, as you design an artifact related to your information community’s use of emerging technologies or the internet.

 Roush, W. (2005).
 Social Machines.
 MIT Technology Review.
 Retrieved July 7, 2022, from https://www.technologyreview.com/2005/08/01/39676/social-machines/